Rabbi01521/luxuryTrips-client-side/README.md

 - New user can register.

 - If a user is logged in, he/she will see more options like My Orders, Manage All Orders, Add A New Service, Logout.
-Based on your website idea, you can change the name of these menu items.

 - user can visit all pages but if user is logged in.